GREAT BEAR RAINFOREST TEN DAY EXPLORER – EXPEDITION KAYAKING

 Participants: This tour is adult-oriented but participants as young as 15 may be accepted.

 Suitability: Previous multi-day kayaking and backcountry camping experience is required for this tour.
+Please complete our online questionnaire to help ascertain if this trip might be right for you

 Departs and Finishes: Port McNeill, Vancouver Island.